eshwen/SemivisibleJets/README.md

 For questions or issues please contact:

--  Tim Lou; hlou at berkeley dot edu
+-  Tim Lou; hlou@berkeley.edu
--  Siddharth Mishra-Sharma; smsharma at princeton dot edu
+-  Siddharth Mishra-Sharma; smsharma@princeton.edu
 -  Eshwen Bhal (for implementation, not theory); eshwen.bhal@cern.ch

 ## To do